History of Burger King: Ownership history

 Since being founded in 1954, Burger King has undergone five changes of ownership.
 Further, during the ownership tenure of Grand Metropolitan, Grand Met merged with Guinness in 1997 to form a new company, Diageo.
 TPG Capital's ownership was shared with Bain Capital and Goldman Sachs Capital Partners, both of which held minority shares.
 During 3G Capital's ownership, 3G divested a 29% stake of the chain to Justice Holdings of Great Britain when the chain was again taken public in 2012.
-When Burger King merged with Tim Hortons in 2014, Berkshire Hathaway bought into the newly combined chain as part of an debt-equity financing deal.
+When Burger King merged with Tim Hortons in 2014, Berkshire Hathaway bought into the newly combined chain as part of a debt-equity financing deal.

 CEO history

 Since its founding, Burger King has had more than twenty CEOs.